-Crete falls into two climatic zones, with the largest part of the island falling into the Mediterranean and the south coasts and Gavdos island falling to the North African.
-It has one of the healthiest climates for humans to live as it is quite humid near the sea, with short mild winters and cool summers.
+Crete falls into two climatic zones, with the largest part of the island falling into the Mediterranean and the south coasts and Gavdos island falling into North African.
+It has one of the healthiest climates for humans to live in as it is quite humid near the sea, with short mild winters and cool summers.
 While the far south has subtropical weather during summer, and inland alpine areas of the three major massifs can be as cold as -10°C (14°F) in winter, most of the inhabited areas lie close to the coast, which means mild temperatures.

 The average Crete temperature decreases as you travel north.
 July and August are the warmest months, and January is the coldest month of the year.
 In summer, the average maximum temperature ranges between 20-30ºC (70-90°F) and in winter between 10-15ºC (50-60°F).

 Seasons and clothing requirements